AdvancedCSS2023/assignment-2---css-games-group_12/README.md

 This game is useful because it creates an interactive game that can provide entertainment and cognitive stimulation for users.
 Memory games are also a popular way to improve memory and concentration skills.
 This game is targeted at a younger audience.

-The game is built using only html, css and javascrip.
+The game is built using only html, css and javascript.

-The project is be public and can be found at https://github.com/AdvancedCSS2023/assignment-2---css-games-group_12.
-For help feel free to contact any of the repository contributors.
+The project is be public and can be found at For help feel free to contact any of the repository contributors.
 This game is made by a group of web development students at NTNU Gjovik.
 The group consists of Petter, Emil and Tobias.